 Installing and Removing a Shared Port Adapter

-This chapter describes how to install or remove SPAs on the Catalyst 6500 Series switch.
+This chapter describes how to install or remove SPAs on the Cisco 7304 router.
 This chapter contains the following sections:

 •SPA Installation and Removal

 •Optical Device Installation and Removal (SPA-2GE-7304 optional procedure)

 •SPA Cable Management Brackets

 Each SPA circuit board is mounted to a metal carrier and is sensitive to electrostatic discharge (ESD) damage.
 Before you begin installation, read Chapter 4, "Preparing to Install a Carrier Card or a Shared Port Adapter," for a list of parts and tools required for installation.

 Always handle the SPA by the carrier edges and handle; never touch the SPA components or connector pins.
 (See

 When a slot is not in use, a blank filler plate must fill the empty slot to allow the router or switch to conform to electromagnetic interference (EMI) emissions requirements and to allow proper airflow across the installed modules.
 If you plan to install a SPA in a slot that is not in use, you must first remove the blank filler plate.

 Online Insertion and Removal